Its Fico you're looking for, but Fica is close enough

 Tweak your credit with credit

-for over ten years I have tweaked my credit whenever needed by moving funds around.
-I'm not recommending that you should do this I'm just telling you a secret way to bump up your credit score by a lot in a short term.
+For over ten years I have tweaked my credit whenever needed by moving funds around and opening accounts.
+I'm not recommending that you should do this I'm just telling you a secret way to bump up your credit score by a lot in the short term.

 I used to like to carry too much of a credit balance.
 My ratios of available credit to already used credit was generally too high. my solution, get more credit cards